llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 Set EABI type, e.g. 4, 5 or gnu (default depends on triple)

-.. option:: -membedded-data, -mno-embedded-data

-Place constants in the .rodata section instead of the .sdata section even if they meet the -G <size> threshold (MIPS)

-.. option:: -mextern-sdata, -mno-extern-sdata

-Assume that externally defined data is in the small data if it meets the -G <size> threshold (MIPS)

 .. option:: -mfentry

 Insert calls to fentry at function entry (x86 only)

 .. option:: -mfloat-abi=<arg>

-.. option:: -mfp32

-Use 32-bit floating point registers (MIPS only)

-.. option:: -mfp64

-Use 64-bit floating point registers (MIPS only)

 .. option:: -mfpmath=<arg>